muddana/muddana.github.io/_posts/2011-06-14-Ramblings-on-tracking-bribery.markdown

 Can local groups of citizens represent or create awareness?
 This sounds like an obvious one but might be the most difficult to implement, can social networking address this by making the interactions faster, can this bring awareness?

 Approaches to portray bribery effectively: We all know bribery is happening everywhere and every second but putting a number or a value to it is always effective.
-Even if one could put a value to it how could this be effectively broadcast throughout society?
-One opinion would be that an effective representation of the bribery in terms of a physical quantity which people can imagine would be better than a statistical number.
+Even if one could put a value to, it how could this be effectively broadcast throughout society?
+One opinion would be that an effective representation of the bribery in terms of a physical quantity/locations which people can actually visualize would be better than a statistical estimate.

-Ofcourse I do not have all the answers, only bunch of questions and couple of ideas to act on!
+Update: Looks like http://www.ipaidabribe.com/ is doing a great job in collecting the data.